 Our lab group currently consists of two Ph.D. graduate students, Xiaochi Ma and Jeremy Thompson, and several undergraduate students earning degrees in the Viticulture & Enology Program.
 Together we are addressing a number of research topics focused on increasing water use efficiency in irrigated specialty crops, using the grapevine as a model plant system.
 We also maintain collaborations with scientists across a variety of disciplines, locations, and institutions.

-Our lab is funded entirely by expenditure of funds garnered through competitive grants.
+Our lab is funded entirely by expenditure funds garnered through competitive grants.
 These grants are awarded by commodity groups such as WA State Grape and Wine Research Program and WA State Concord Grape Research Council, and through federal grant funds administered and awarded via the Northwest Center for Small Fruits Research, the WA State Department of Agriculture’s Specialty Crop Block Grant Program, and Western Sustainable Agriculture Research and Education (WSARE) program.